 Diplomates may check their current eligibility requirements and status at any time through ABEM MOC Online.
 From the ABEM MOC Personal Page, click on the “View Requirements and Status” button.

 Former diplomates have options for regaining certification, described in the Policy on Regaining Certification.

 Registration and Scheduling Process

 Physicians who meet the medical licensure requirements may register for the ConCertTM examination starting in the spring of each year.
 Physicians will register using ABEM MOC Online.
 View Important ABEM MOC Dates for specific registration and examination administration period each year.
-In order to take the 2012 ConCertTM examination, physicians must also meet LLSA test requirements.
+Step-by-step instructions for the online registration process can be found here.